TwoRoundWheels/Postrr/readme.md

 cp .env.example .env.local.php
 ```

-Then edit `.env.local.php` file with appropriate credentials for your database server.
-Fill in the values for 'DATABASE_USER` and  `DATABASE_PASSWORD` as a string (don't delete the single quotes!) so Laravel is able to access the postrr database we created.
+Then edit `.env.local.php` and add appropriate credentials for your database server.
+Fill in the values for `DATABASE_USER` and  `DATABASE_PASSWORD` as a string (don't delete the single quotes!) so Laravel is able to access the postrr database we created.
 The code example uses nano, but any text editor will work for this step.
 ```
 nano .env.local.php
 ```